 - Residents acknowledge they receive the information and show support for a sign installation by signing a “Sign Up For Signs” form.

 - The program requires a minimum of 25 residences/homes to Sign Up for Signs, which entitles the neighbourhood to 2 initial signs.
 Each additional sign requires 25 additional residences/homes to Sign Up for Signs.

-- The Neighbourhood Watch signs are installed at main entrances to a neighbourhood.
-Where possible signs are affixed to existing supports (light poles/standards ).
+- The Neighbourhood Watch signs are installed at main roadways upon entering a residential neighbourhood.
+They are affixed to existing supports (light poles or standards ).
 Installations are in accordance with the ENW program guidelines and the City of Edmonton standards.

 *Please note these previous signs are no longer available for installation: